Skip to main content

 • Create a different District Bank for each IEP that is needed for students.

-• If multiple admins are managing District Banks, ensure users are communicating about changes being made by one another to assessments within a District Bank.
+• If multiple administrators are managing District Banks, make certain users are communicating about changes being made by one another to assessments within a District Bank.

 • Remove assessments from the District Bank if it is no longer needed or accurate to prevent teachers from assigning them to students.